Iteranya/viel-ai/PLEDGE.md

 ## 🚫 No Paywalls, No Premium Nonsense

 I solemnly and dramatically swear that I shall **never, ever**:
-- Lock any portion of this project behind a paywall
+- Lock any portion of this project source code behind a paywall
 - Offer “premium”, “pro”, “enterprise”, or “unicorn elite” editions
 - Introduce “donor-only” features, “early access” gimmicks, or “supporter perks”
 - Sell out for VC funding, IPO dreams, or fancy ergonomic chairs with lumbar support